The Propeller Platform as an Experiment Controller

 One development board I recommend is the Propeller Platform DNA from MGH Designs.
 This is currently my favorite development board as it includes a built-in μSD card socket, a 5 volt regulator, easily accessible pin headers, and the ability to be powered directly from the USB programming connection.
 Detailed information can be found be found here.

-Gadget Gangster and Parallax later shifted focus to the Quickstart, and stopped selling the Propeller Platform.
+Gadget Gangster and Parallax later shifted focus to the Quickstart, and stopped selling the Propeller Platform, and then Gadget Gangster closed.
 Fortunately, as the design was open-source, several individuals created revised versions of the Propeller Platform.
 MGH Design's Propeller Plaftorm DNA is one of these revisions.
 Another more recent edition is the Propeller Platform Express from Ray's Logic.
 I prefer the Propeller Platform DNA, so I will continue referring to that version of the Propeller Platform.
 However, any instructions regarding the DNA are also relevant to other Propeller Platforms.
 Although there are slight differences, all versions of the Propeller Platform are compatible.

 Using the Propeller Platform DNA

 Two versions of the DNA are available.
 The basic version is suitable for most needs.
 A slightly more expensive version is available with a real-time clock circuit (RTC).
 The RTC provides many benefits but it is not required for the DNA to be able to keep track of time.
-Currently, you can obtain the basic DNA board from MGH Designs or Propeller Powered.
+Currently, you can obtain the basic DNA board from MGH Designs.

 The DNA comes with the pin headers uninstalled.
 When it arrives, it will look something like this: